ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

   experience.
 * Reworked the underlying layout code to support fully responsive design, allowing any site to look great on mobile devices like an iPhone or iPad.
-* Created a PyPI package entry to permit installation via `pip install sphinx_bootstrap_theme` (in addition to the traditional method of downloading a theme zip file).
+* Created a PyPI package to permit installation via `pip install sphinx_bootstrap_theme`.

 So let's see how everything looks and works with the new v0.1.0 theme.

 ## Theme Options

-The theme as several new options that you can set in the "conf.py" configuration file.
+The theme has several new options that you can set in the "conf.py" configuration file.

 ### Bootstrap Theme Demo Site